Ianfeather/ianfeather.co.uk/blog/source/_posts/2014-05-07-a-maintainable-style-guide.markdown

 They should focus on the templates.
 Crucially, if you're rendering templates to a Style Guide and you want it to be maintainable then they can't just be identical to your application templates, they need to be the exact same templates.
 This is easier said than done.

 Templates within an application can be written in many different languages and are generally coupled to a data layer, embedded deep into an application and hard to get to.
 This makes it very hard for a single Open Source tool to parse your templates.
 It would have to work across a multitude of technologies and disparate application architectures.
-It's therefore unsurprising that most Style Guide generators use some form of static analysis to render components.

 This doesn't mean it's impossible to achieve.
+It does require your application to be built in a modular, [component driven](http://nicolasgallagher.com/about-html-semantics-front-end-architecture#front-end-architecture) way though.
+Isolating parts of your UI into small components allows you to reuse them around the site as well as compose them to create greater functionality.

-It does require your application to be built at a component level in order for the Style Guide to reach the same components without understanding your entire application.
-This can involve a decent chunk of work although the process of restructuring your application into a component based architecture can be the mechanism to simplify and normalise the UI: bringing benefits far beyond the Style Guide itself.
+Within this type of architecture the Style Guide is able to reach the same components without understanding your entire application.
+To achieve this can involve a decent chunk of work although the process of restructuring your application into a component based architecture can be the mechanism to simplify and normalise the UI: bringing benefits far beyond the Style Guide itself.

 This is the process we have taken at Lonely Planet, creating a component layer which both our user-facing applications and our Style Guide can work from.